 You are required to notify us through MyAdmissions of any of the following circumstances:

-Freshmen: You received any D or F grades in "a-g" coursework during your senior year, or you received or expect to receive any D or F grades in "a-g" coursework.
+Freshmen: You received any D or F grades in "a-g" coursework during your senior year.

-Transfers: You received or expect to receive any D or F grades in transferable college courses.
+Transfers: You received any D or F grades in transferable college courses.

 Along with the notification, we require a written explanation and your plans for making up your non-passing grade.

 We encourage you to repeat the course or take a comparable course to clear the deficiency.
 Please keep in mind that repeating or otherwise making up a non-passing grade does not guarantee admission to UC Davis.
 Seek advice from your high school or college counselor before you take any action to correct these grades.

 Dropping a Course